K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 Run a pre-written SQL script when running the application to automatically initialize the DB.

 1. **Move Script File**
-   Move script folder to src/main/resources/egovframework to acess the script file.
+   Move the script folder to src/main/resources/egovframework to access the script file.

 2. **Modify Script File**
 Modify script\_mysql.sql file.